1rn19cs176varunalingam/rhombus-regex-app/Readme.md

 ## Additional Notes

-- For **Databricks and S3 integration**, I have not added it to the app.
-But I have not this feature becuase the databricks clusters would take money to run.
-So, I removed it from the app.
+- For **Databricks and S3 integration**, I have added this feature withint the code which has a serpearte view available on views.py on ingest subfolder.
+But I have not called it in frontend as databricks cluster will cost us money.
+This is only an implmentation for huge files which are very large.

 ## How to Use: